 Many believe J. Ramsey Michaels’ commentary is a worthy replacement of Morris’ work in the NICNT series.
 It is over 1100 pages.
 This commentary serves admirably as a terrific complement to Carson and Morris.
 For its length, like Kostenberger, there is less focus on introductory material and historical background.
 The focus is on explaining the biblical text, which I believe is a strength to this commentary.

-I do not own Keener’s two volume commentary published by Hendrickson.
+I do not own Keener’s massive two volume commentary published by Hendrickson.
 Currently, it is not available in electronic form.
 However, based on Keener’s reputation, I would obtain this commentary set if I intended to start a detailed Greek exegetical study of John’s gospel, especially if it become available in electronic form.
+The bibliography of his reference work is extensive (over 150 pages) and may be worth the price of admission alone.

-As a Catholic, Raymond Brown’s theological presuppositions are not compatible with evangelical Christians.
-However, his introductory discussion of John’s gospel is excellent, and his discussion of the original text and grammar is perhaps still second to none.
+As a Catholic, Raymond Brown uses theological presuppositions that are incompatible with evangelical Christians.
+However, his introductory discussion of John’s gospel is excellent, and his discussion of the original text and grammar is still second to none.

 I only own a few commentaries from the Anchor Yale Series, and this commentary is one of them.
-This volume must be referenced for any scholarly research on John’s gospel, and it’s also helpful for pastors desiring to engage in serious Greek exegesis.
+This volume must be referenced for any scholarly research on John’s gospel, and it’s also helpful for pastors desiring to engage in serious Greek exegesis and understand higher criticism pertinent to John's gospel.

 Murray J. Harris (EGNT, 2015)